balparda/fapfavorites/README.md

 Since we didn't give any specific location (`--output` flag), the database will be placed in `~/Downloads/imagefap/`.
 Those examples would read all favorites for users _"username1"_ and _"username2"_.

+You will be asked if you want to password protect your database.
+If you enter a valid password the data will be encrypted, but you have to save your password in a secure place (or remember it) because there is no recovery possible from forgetting the password.
+If you don't want to encrypt your data and remember a password, you can skip the prompt by pressing `Enter` and the images and database will not be encrypted.
+You won't be asked again, as unencrypted data opens automatically.
+If you did encrypt, you will be asked for the password (only once) when you run the (command-line) commands.
+Encrypting the database and files is safer, but will introduce a little lag into the database load/save and into image viewing, even though we do our best to ensure the lag is minimal.

 If you don't want all the albums for an user, just a specific one, add the `--folder` flag.
 Example: